Saumya-Bhatt/karya/README.md

 **4. Chain Plans** - What if a 'task execution' triggers, triggering a new plan!
 Read more about [Chained Plans](./docs/documentation/CONNECTORS.md/#chained-plans)

-> Note: This can result in exponentially scheduling tasks.
+> Note: This may result in exponentially scheduling tasks.
 But Karya can be configured to adjust the _tree-depth_ of chained plans.

 ![chained_plan_on_action.png](./docs/media/illustrations/chained_plans_on_action.png)